 Form January 1st, 2018 a new national measure against poverty and social exclusion is in place and it is called Reddito di inclusione REI.

-It is expected to be replaced by a new measure, Reddito di Cittadinanza RdC, from 2019.
-We refer to section 2.3.8 for a more detailed description.
+Reddito di inclusione REI has been be replaced by Reddito di Cittadinanza RdC, from 2019.
+We refer to section 2.3.17 for a more detailed description.